KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

 bounding box intersection tests work by doing simple greater-than and less-than tests of the coordinates.
-This means the box will also be "too big" if the item is rotated from the world's XYZ axes, as the world-aligned box has to accomodate the item's "diagonal" corners pushing the box bigger.
+This means the box will also be "too big" if the item is rotated from the world's XYZ axes, as the world-aligned box has to accommodate the item's "diagonal" corners pushing the box bigger.
 For the purposes of a graphics engine, that's fine, since erring on the side of a too-big bounding box is okay, since it's nothing more than a time savings to short-circuit work, and not the final say-so